maria-yankova/oxide-orientation-analysis/README.md

 Activate this environment and then install the required pacakges using:

-`python -m pip install-r requirements.txt`
+`python -m pip install -r requirements.txt`

 Alternatively, click the Binder link above to explore without installation.